grzegorz914/homebridge-enphase-envoy/README.md

 </span>

 # Bonus Top Bar on Mac!!!
-The file is currentlly prepared to work with Envoy-S with installed Current Meter.
-You can allways comment not nedded lines to correct work with other Envoys.
-If U have special wish or do not know how to change the file, please let me know of Your Photovoltaic config.

 1. Download `enphase_envoy.15s.rb`.
 2. Open the Terminal app.
 3. Install homebrew: `mkdir homebrew && curl -L https://github.com/Homebrew/brew/tarball/master | tar xz --strip 1 -C homebrew`.